Logotype

 Summary – How to Use Chase Pay Yourself Back

 Pay Yourself Back is a helpful and convenient Chase Credit Card Offer enabling Chase card users to accumulate and redeem Ultimate Reward points when they are not traveling.
-Whether or not you will get more value out of the Pay Yourself Back Scheme will depend upon the type of Chase credit cards accounts you have, and which partner you want to spend your Ultimate Reward points with.
+Whether or not you will get more value out of the Pay Yourself Back Program will depend upon the type of Chase credit cards accounts you have, and which partner you want to spend your Ultimate Reward points with.

-The purchase categories and eligible companies and charities within this scheme are constantly changing, so you will need to keep a check on these developments as they are announced.
+The purchase categories and eligible companies and charities within this program are constantly changing, so you will need to keep a check on these developments as they are announced.
 A new announcement for eligible purchase categories is expected from Chase in July 2022.
-Make sure you keep informed as to which purchases are eligible for which card to make sure you get the most out of the scheme.
+Make sure you keep informed as to which purchases are eligible for which card to make sure you get the most out of the program.

 Someone looking at their card and their computer